DROP · THEFT FROM VEHICLEAPRIL 2026 BRIEFINGLOS ANGELES · 17.8K residents

 01 · TL;DR

-Two signals moved in Sunland this March — one single-month below-trend reading and one sustained structural shift, both concentrated in the same category.
-The shape is narrow but consistent: theft from vehicle is the story, and it points the same direction from two different angles.
+Two signals surfaced in Sunland this April — a one-month below-trend reading and a sustained structural shift, both in the same category.
+That concentration tells the story: theft from vehicle is driving the entire month's movement, and the directional pressure is firmly downward.

 1 drop1 sustained shift